Bentonville Expungement Lawyer

 I firmly believe that every person deserves a second chance at happiness in a life that isn’t determined by the circumstances of their past.
-As a dedicated Bentonville expungement lawyer with a background in both criminal defense and prosecution, I have the legal experience to effectively review your case and help you file an effective petition.
-If you’re ready to take the first step, hire Cody W. Dowden, Attorney at Law today.
+As a dedicated Bentonville expungement lawyer with a criminal defense and prosecution background, I have the legal experience to effectively review your case and help you file an effective petition.
+If you’re ready to take the first step, hire Cody W. Dowden, Attorney at Law, today.

 Unfortunately, not all criminal records are eligible for expungement.
-This is why it’s essential that you discuss your case with an experienced and knowledgeable attorney before filing your petition.
+This is why it’s essential that you discuss your case with an experienced and knowledgeable Benton County defense attorney before filing your petition.

 - You were charged as a first-time offender, plead guilty, and completed probation